Skip to main content

 • ensure the organisation is legally compliant

-Lived experience of disability and the ability to speak on matters of access and inclusion is essential for this role.
+Lived experience of disability and/or experience in the arts or non-profit sector are essential for this role.
 Having established yourself as a proven leader in the arts and/or disability sector will be viewed favourable, as will governance experience supported by qualifications such as AICD, MBA or GLF.

 We are hiring: Arts Administrator